12 Feb How to Find & Hire the Best Electrician or Electric Company

 “If installation of a light fixture will involve switching out or rerouting cables, this adds some complexity.
 In this case, unless you have special knowledge of or prior experience with wiring, hiring an electrician is best.” – Claire Vannette, DIY Lighting or Hire an Electrician?, Fabby Lighting; Twitter: @fabbylighting

-4. Electrical work that is done improperly can cause safety risks not only while the work is being performed, but much later.
+4. Electrical work that is done improperly causes safety risks not only while the work is being performed, but much later.
 “An electrician can bring an element of safety to any electrical project.
 The problem with a nonprofessional doing an electrical installation or repair is that working with electricity is tricky and potentially dangerous, and it’s important that the person knows exactly what he or she is doing in order to avoid personal injury.
 Furthermore, if an electrical job isn’t done correctly, it can lead to safety issues down the line, such as fire, shock, and other hazards.” – Why Hire An Electrician?, EnlightenMe; Twitter: @Enlightenmecom

 5. Never cut corners on electrical work.
 “Don’t cut corners on electrical work.
 Hire a qualified electrician familiar with the type of work you want done.

 “Faulty wiring is a fire waiting to happen.
 That’s reason enough to hire an experienced electrician, but not the only one.
 Although wiring might seem like a black-and-white proposition, either the light goes on or it doesn’t, it’s actually a vast interdependent network.